mapbender/mapbender-documentation/en/quickstart.rst

 Mapbender Quickstart: First steps with Mapbender
 ################################################

 Mapbender is a web based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.
 Management interfaces empower administrators who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.
-Mapbender is written from the ground up, using modern web technologies.
+Mapbender is written from the ground up using modern web technologies.
 The foundation is laid by Symfony.
-On the client-side expect to find OpenLayers and jQuery.
+On the client-side expect to find OpenLayers.

-With this new code base, we will continue the Mapbender idea of being a Geoportal Framework:
+With this code base, we will continue the Mapbender idea of being a Geoportal framework.
+Key features of Mapbender are:

   * Applications can be setup, configured and styled right from within the browser.
-  * Services like WMS can be managed inside a service repository and linked to applications.
+  * Services (e.g. WMS) can be managed inside a service repository and linked to applications.
   * Rights management are easy to maintain, for individual users and groups, whether you store them inside the database or in an LDAP.
   * Search modules can be configured.
   * Applications for digitalization can be setup.
   * Mobile template can be used to provide applications for smartphones and tablets.

-You will need nothing but a standard web browser for this quickstart.
+You will need nothing but a web browser for this quickstart.

 This quickstart describes how to:

-  * start Mapbender
+#.
+Start Mapbender
-  * create an application
+#.
+Create an application
-  * load a source like Web Map Service (OGC WMS)
-  * configure sources
-  * create an individual application
+#.
+Insert elementes into an individual application
-  * create and manage users/groups
-  * assign rights for applications and elements to specific users/groups
+#.
+Configure sources
+#.
+Manage users and groups
+#.
+Use the rights management
-  * start an application at a defined position
+#.
+Start an application at a defined position

 This is how a Mapbender application can look like: